 There are the rehab steps and guidelines we follow:

-Mobility – reestablish functional range of motion using ART; Graston/Fuzion; Chiropractic Adjustments; static, dynamic, active isolated, and Proprioceptive neutromuscular facilitated (PNF) stretching; foam rolling; lacrosse ball work; and range of motion drills
+Mobility – reestablish functional range of motion (ROM) using ART; Graston/Fuzion; Chiropractic Adjustments; static, dynamic, active isolated, and Proprioceptive neutromuscular facilitated (PNF) stretching; foam rolling; lacrosse ball work; and range of motion drills

 Static Stability – being able to hold a position or posture against outside force